Enhancing the Hyperpolarizability of Crystals with Quantum Geometry

-\sect{From models to real materials} We next develop an effective, two-band Hamiltonian to capture the geometry induced by $\mathbb{Z}_2$ obstructed topology in the presence of lattice strain.
+\sect{From models to real materials} We next employ an effective, two-band Hamiltonian to capture the geometry induced by the $\mathbb{Z}_2$ obstructed topology in the presence of lattice strain.
 This model is schematically depicted in Fig.~\ref{Fig1}(a).
-The Hamiltonian that minimally realizes such general phenomenology on a quasi-one-dimensional chain takes the form of a strained SSH model~\cite{ssh1, ssh2}, \\ \begin{small} \beq{} H(k_x, \lambda) = , \eeq \end{small} \\ where $\lambda > 0$ is an external tensile stress parameter, ${a(\la) \equiv a_1(\la) + a_2(\la)}$ is the strain-renormalized lattice parameter with bond lengths $a_{j}(\la) = a_{j}(0)[1+ \la]$, and ${t_{j}(\la) = t_{j}(0)e^{-\gamma_j[a_{j}(\la) - a_{j}(0)]}}$ are the strain-dependent hopping amplitudes, where $\gamma_j$'s parameterize bond stiffness~\cite{Tepliakov2023}.
+The Hamiltonian that minimally realizes such general phenomenology on a quasi-one-dimensional chain takes the form of a strained Su-Schrieffer-Heeger (SSH) model~\cite{ssh1, ssh2}, \\ \begin{small} \beq{eq:strain} H(k_x, \lambda) = , \eeq \end{small} \\ where $\lambda > 0$ is an external tensile stress parameter, ${a(\la) \equiv a_1(\la) + a_2(\la)}$ is the strain-renormalized lattice parameter with bond lengths $a_{j}(\la) = a_{j}(0)[1+ \la]$, and ${t_{j}(\la) = t_{j}(0)e^{-\gamma_j[a_{j}(\la) - a_{j}(0)]}}$ are the strain-dependent hopping amplitudes, where $\gamma_j$'s parametrize bond stiffness~\cite{Tepliakov2023}.
 We validate our strain-dependent models with hopping parameters obtained from first-principles calculations \cite{jankowski2024excitonic}.
 We correspondingly present our numerical results in Fig.~\ref{Fig2}.
-In Fig.~\ref{Fig2}(a), we show how the profile of quantum metric $g_{xx}$ over $k$-space, with dominant contributions at $k = \pi/a$ at the band inversion point, changes with the strain $\la$.
-Upon crossing the critical strain $\la = \la_c$, the band edge metric contributions provides for an average $\langle g_{xx} \rangle$ that satisfies the bound in the topological phase ($\nu_{\text{FK}}=1$).
-Fig.~\ref{Fig2}(b) presents a dependence of the optical weight, i.e., weighted integrated optical conductivity, or equivalently, integrated interband contribution to the imaginary part of dielectric constant ${W_{xx} =\int^\infty_0~\dd \om~ \frac{\sigma_{xx}(\om)}{\om} = \frac{\pi e^2}{\hbar} \langle g_{xx} \rangle}$, which is also lower-bounded by the topological invariant.
+In Fig.~\ref{Fig2}(a), we show how the profile of quantum metric $g_{xx}$ over $k$~space changes with the strain $\la$.
+The metric supporting the topological lower bound is enhanced at the band edge $k = \pi/a$, as the dominant contributions arise at the band inversion region, where the local derivatives of the Bloch eigenvectors winding across the BZ are maximized.
+Upon crossing the critical strain $\la = \la_c$, the band edge metric contributions provide for an average $\langle g_{xx} \rangle$ that satisfies the bound in the topological phase ($\nu_{\text{FK}}=1$).
+Figure~\ref{Fig2}(b) presents a dependence of the optical weight, i.e., weighted integrated optical conductivity, or equivalently, integrated interband contribution to the imaginary part of the dielectric constant ${W_{xx} =\int^\infty_0~\dd \om~ \frac{\sigma_{xx}(\om)}{\om} = (\pi e^2 / \hbar a) \langle g_{xx} \rangle}$, which is also lower bounded by the topological invariant.
 In.~Fig.~\ref{Fig2}(c), we benchmark the first-order optical conductivity and show how its contributions to the bounded optical weights gradually arise.
-Fig.~\ref{Fig2}(d) shows how the colossal values of $\chi^{(3)}$ arise with strain $\la$, before vanishing sharply upon transitioning to the trivial phase across the critical point.
+Figure~\ref{Fig2}(d) shows how the colossal values of $\chi^{(3)}$ arise with strain $\la$, before vanishing sharply upon transitioning to the trivial phase across the critical point.
 We remark that the value of $\chi^{(3)}$ at vanishing $\la$ is in excellent agreement with experimental observations.
-Further details on the model-dependent parameterization and controllability of quantum geometry within \mbox{$\pi$-conjugated} chains are given in Sec.~III of SM~\cite{SI}.
+Importantly, the bound of the quantum metric, as manifested in Figs.~\ref{Fig2}(c) and~\ref{Fig2}(d), provides for the robustness of lower bounded optical responses of topological phases, especially away from the singular critical points that correspond to the strain-induced phase transitions.
+Further details on the model-dependent parametrization and controllability of quantum geometry within \mbox{$\pi$-conjugated} chains are given in Sec.~III of the Supplemental Material~\cite{SI}.